kactus-io/kactus/docs/technical/feature-flagging.md

 # Feature Flagging

-To ensure Desktop along without being blocked on design feedback, we need a way to be able to ship features that are stable but not necessarily ready for general usage.
+To ensure Kactus along without being blocked on design feedback, we need a way to be able to ship features that are stable but not necessarily ready for general usage.
 This document outlines what we should flag and how to flag these features.